kayalarul/datamapper/Collection.md

 ## Create the collection

-1. Crafting a collection has never been more straightforward.
-Journey to the heart of DataMapper and breathe life into your Data Collection by invoking the "Create" button under the "Collection" tab.
+1. Create the connection by clicking on "Create" button under the "Collection" tab.

     <div align="left">